JHDeerin/notesPageTest/rawNotes/phil3103_modernPhil/4_descartesDualism_1_22_20.md

     - Finally, he argues for a classic position known as "substance dualism"

 - On pg.
 64, Descartes claims everything he's "taught by nature" has some truth, for instance, if he's next to a fire and feels the warmth, he has an impulse to believe that fire has *something* to do with the warmth
-    - Essentially, if he can't prove something is false, and we have a great inclination to believe it to be true, we can trust our senses, since God isn't a deceiver and he made these sense
+    - Essentially, if he can't prove something is false, and we have a great inclination to believe it to be true, we can trust our senses, since God isn't a deceiver and he made these senses
     - Of course, there's a bunch of questions here: what does Descartes mean by a "perfect" being?
 He is NOT talking about morality, but about completeness (although people have quibbled over how well he's proved honesty is a piece of this)

 - So, what's the material world?